 - Types of LBD: dementia with Lewy Bodies and Parkinson’s disease dementia

 - Causes and risk factors

 - Caregiving and living with LBD

-Read online, download, or order print copies:
+Read it online, download it, or order print copies:

 Lewy Body Dementia: Information for Patients, Families, and Professionals

 - PRINTED BOOKLET (You may order up to 10 copies to be mailed to you within the USA.
 Outside the USA, there is a 1 copy limit.)